DomiKamu/OhmerPrems/README.md

 Full version of OhmerPrems plugin (modules) is accessible only for *OhmerPrems* members (download link pointing to full personal version is **always** sent by email, including future updates).

-The registration fee to become *OhmerPrems* member is **8 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
+The registration fee to become *OhmerPrems* member is now **12 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
 For other currencies, please do a *conversion to euro/EUR* first.
 Delivery delay to OhmerPrems members is less than 24 hours (2 to 6 hours, in general).
 Indicated price may change, depending stuff behind OhmerPrems plugin/modules (of course, this doesn't concern previously registered OhmerPrems members!).

 Obviously all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (in full versions), without any additional charge!